In this home-inquiry lab you will explore the growth of

 You are witnessing a chemical reaction between the iron

-ions in the laundry bluing and the hydroxide ions from the
+ions in pigment and the hydroxide ions from the

 ammonia solution.
 Tiny, solid, brown crystals will form and